-School office staff are expected to take calls from parents/carers about absence and record the information on Sky Primary and Eden Project Nursery's information management system (Ed:gen).
+School office staff are expected to take calls from parents/carers about absence and record the information on the school (school) information management system (SIMS).
 They are the first line of communication regarding absences and will pass on any concerns to the Attendance Team and/or Safeguarding Team as appropriate.